 Did I mention this made my head hurt?

 But there is more.
-I actually found a couple of sites that said to use one heaping tablespoon of Pool Shock for each two gallons of water!
+I actually found a couple of sites that said to use one heaping tablespoon of Pool Shock for every two gallons of water!
 You know, just because you find something on the internet does not mean it is true.

 My conclusion?
 The exact amount and the exact percentage does not matter as long as it is within a reasonable range and close to the EPA standard.
 I do think it is important that the pool shock does not contain other additives that may or may not be safe even when highly diluted.
 Other than that, however, it is my belief that the precise percentage of Calcium Hypochlorite to inert ingredients does not matter as long as it is 68% or higher.